fnordoglargh/metametalmapper/README.md

 ## Version History

+* 0.97.3 (2020-08-11):
+  * Rewrote parameter usage.
+It's now much more reliable and a bit easier to use.
 * 0.97.2 (2020-06-28):
   * Added a function to make the location data more usable.
 The earlier used mechanism just split the location string at every "/" (which results in